dkessner/APCS/docs/class/syllabus.md

 will work on a larger software project using the Processing libraries.
 Along the way you will gain valuable experience testing and debugging your code.

+## Topics

+In this course we will dive deeply into object-oriented programming in the Java language.
+We will explore many programming and computer science concepts:

+* data types and variables
+* functions
+* conditionals
+* loops and algorithms
+* logical and arithmetic operators
+* arrays, ArrayLists
+* computer graphics and animation
+* classes and objects
+* 2D arrays and image processing
+* data analysis
+* algorithm analysis
+* recursion

 ## Learning Targets by Unit